Skip to content

 If only one NIH grant was used to conduct the research and it closed prior to July 1, 2025 then you can adhere to the 2008 policy (12-month public access embargo) even if the manuscript is peer reviewed after July 1, 2025

-If you’ve used several NIH grants in your research and some are open and others are closed then you must still comply with the current policy since some are still open.
+If you’ve used several NIH grants in your research and some are open and others are closed then you must still comply with the current policy if any are still open.

 NIH FAQs